[Updated on May 24, 2014 after receiving notification that the monthly fee will change from $5 to $3 effective June 15, 2014.]

 - Navy Federal Credit Union

 - TIAA Direct

 These banks have been reported as not recognizing the routing number:

 - Bank of America

 - PNC Bank

 Please report your successes or problems with linking the routing number to your bank account so I can add them to the applicable list.

 4. Transfer $5,010 from your bank to the Mango account.
 Also schedule a recurring monthly transfer of $5 starting 40 days from that day.

 5. Open the saving account.
 When the $5,010 arrives, click on Mango Savings to open a savings account.
 Transfer $5,000 from the card to the savings account.

-After six months to a year, if it bothers you that your money on the card is earning nothing, you can withdraw the excess.
-They are not blocking ACH withdrawals but I wouldn’t make a habit of withdrawing monthly.
-The 4.6% effective rate I calculated assumes you withdraw annually.
+After a year, if it bothers you that the interest you earned in the savings account above $5,000 is earning barely nothing, you can transfer the excess to the card and spend it or withdraw it.
+They are not blocking ACH withdrawals but it’s not worth the trouble to withdraw $25 monthly.
+The 5.2% effective rate I calculated assumes you withdraw annually.
 It’s already a good return.
 You don’t have to push it by withdrawing more frequently.